Caring for an autistic child

 What are the signs of autism?

-Autism may affect the way your child:
+Autism can shape the way your child:

-- communicates
+- communicates and expresses themselves

 - processes information

-Autistic children may have:
+Autistic children can show:

-- repetitive behaviours and/or interests
+- repetitive behaviours and focused interests

-- sensory difficulties
+- sensory differences

 Visit Autism Awareness Australia to understand more about the signs of autism in young children.